jwowillo/greenerthumb/doc/design.md

 fulfill requirements themselves.
 An example of this is the `process` subprograms.
 Several major composite programs are provided:

+disclosures are broadcasted on port 35053 by default.
+This is something all devices agree on by convention.

+Packages are groups of devices that cooperate.

 ## `run-air`

 ![run-air](run-air.png)